gu-lseg/intro-to-programming/source/turtles.rst

 Shape Exercises
 ===============

 Lets program some shapes.
-We do this by breaking down into step by step instructions principles of geometry.
+We do this by breaking down the principles of geometry into step by step instructions.

 Put all code inside a file named `shapes.py` to be executed using::

     python shapes.py

 Shapes:

 * Draw a square as in the following picture.

 .. tip:: Squares have right angles which are 90 degrees.

 .. image:: /images/turtle-square.png